The Irish Times

 The Power of Nightmares

-and similar ill-informed third-hand sources.
+and other third-hand sources.

 They, like the rest of the Irish left, show no sign of ever having read